-Your muscles must be used in order for them to maintain strength and flexibility.
-Spending long hours at your desk without using your leg muscles can cause muscle fibers to break down.
-This occurrence is known as muscle atrophy and can make your leg muscles weak over time.
+Your muscles must be used in order to maintain strength and flexibility, and spending long hours at your desk can cause muscle fibers to break down.
+This is known as muscle atrophy and can make your leg muscles weak over time.

-Additionally, the added pressure to the muscles on the back of your thighs, known as the hamstrings, can affect blood circulation, leading to muscle breakdown.
+Additionally, the added pressure to the muscles on the back of your thighs, known as the hamstrings, can affect blood circulation, also leading to muscle breakdown.
 You also may notice that your hamstrings feel tight after a long day of sitting at your desk; this can cause them to pull on your lower back and create back pain.
-Your iliopsoas muscles are those that connect from your thighbone to your spine.
+Your iliopsoas muscles are those that connect from your thigh bone to your spine.
 When you sit at your desk for long periods of time, the iliopsoas muscles are in a constant, flexed position.
 In this position, the muscles are shorter, which can pull on your spine more when you are standing, contributing to back pain and difficulty straightening your leg muscles after long periods of sitting.
 For this reason, it’s important to take stand-and-stretch breaks throughout your day to keep the iliopsoas muscles from staying in a constant flexed position.